quick-lab/primerschemes/README.md

 # primerschemes

-Central repo for newly generated PrimerSchemes and PrimalPanels
+Central machine readable repo for newly generated PrimerSchemes and PrimalPanels

+For a user navigable version please go [here](link)

 ## New formats